 The Catherine Filene Shouse Center for Career Development and Experiential Education Distinguished Intern Award, established in 2014, is presented to a student who successfully completes an internship either for academic credit or experience.
 This student receives exceptional evaluations from intern supervisors, and the student shows outstanding career attitude and professionalism.
 This year’s recipient is John Curran.

 John is a senior majoring in communication arts.
 He has completed nine credits worth of internships during his time at Hood College.
 John has spent two semesters interning with the United Way of Frederick County, assisting with the digital marketing content, reviewing and evaluating grant reports and supporting community meetings, partnerships and collaborations within the community impact department.
 John’s site supervisor, Malcolm Furgol, stated, “John is a stellar intern, and we will miss him dearly when he graduates.
 He is destined for greatness.”

-The Bromer Peace Award was established in 2012 by Sara Peterson Anderson, Ray Anderson and Flora Peterson Smith in memory of Dr. Edward S. Bromer, former chair of the Board of Trustees; Frances Bromer Peterson ’25; Edna Bromer Morehead ’11; Dorothy Bromer Reinhart ’29; and Anna M. Peterson ’27.
-The prize is awarded annually to a student who, through course work, individual initiative or participation in a relevant student organization, does significant work developing and implementing tools for nonviolent conflict resolution, reconciliation and a solutions-based approach to peace maintenance either on the Hood campus or in a neighboring school or community group, or whose academic research on peace is presented in a public forum.
-This year’s recipient is Le Nguyen.
+The Bromer Peace Award was established in 2012 by Sara Peterson Anderson, Ray Anderson and Flora Peterson Smith in memory of Dr. Edward S. Bromer, former chair of the Board of Trustees; Frances Bromer Peterson ’25; Edna Bromer Morehead, Class of 1911; Dorothy Bromer Reinhart ’29; and Anna M. Peterson ’27.
+The prize is awarded annually to a student(s) who, through course work, individual initiative or participation in a relevant student organization, does significant work developing and implementing tools for non-violent conflict resolution, reconciliation and a solutions-based approach to peace maintenance.
+This work can be done on the Hood campus or in a neighboring school or community group, or through presenting academic research on peace.
+This year’s recipient is Miranda Sly.